 | Archiving | Your responsibility | Stored by PAPP + FTA for 5 years |

-| B2B applicability | All invoices | All taxable B2B supplies > AED 10,000 |
+| B2B / B2G applicability | All invoices | All in-scope B2B and B2G supplies (no value threshold) |

-| B2C applicability | Tax invoices as usual | Simplified e-invoices for B2C |
+| B2C applicability | Tax invoices as usual | Out of scope — B2C is NOT in the mandatory e-invoicing model |

 5. Technical Requirements: What Your System Must Support